SuperOfficeDocs/crmscript/docs/api-reference/classes/NSDocumentAgent/GetTemplateStreamFromId.md

 Retrieve a stream to a document template based on its id

-**Parameters:**
+## Parameters

- - **templateId** Id of template to retrieve
+* **templateId** Id of template to retrieve
- - **uiCulture** Language variation of template to use.
+* **uiCulture** Language variation of template to use.
 (ISO code: "en-US" or "nb-NO" etc).
 Used to select a template of the appropriate language.
 Can be overridden in SO ARC by user preference "PreferDocLang".

 **Returns:** NSStream